 If you're thinking about becoming a landlord with a buy-to-let property, it's important to understand what rental yield means.

-This handy guide will explain what rental yield is, how you can calculate it, what constitutes a good rental yield – and how you can drive it up as far as possible.
+This handy guide will explain what rental yield is, how you can calculate it – and how you can drive it up as far as possible.

 What is rental yield?

 Rental yield is a measure of the return on a property investment.
-There are many factors that can affect rental yield, including property prices and regional disparities, interest rates, rental demand and a fluctuating housing market.
+There are many factors that can affect rental yield, including property prices, interest rates, rents and tenant demand.